How does virtual grocery shopping work?

 All these facts and figures show that the future of grocery shopping is digital, and what’s more important, immersive.
 Delivery and contactless shopping experiences can be hugely enhanced by Virtual Reality and Augmented Reality.

-We’ll find out how, by first taking a look at how these technologies work.
+We’ll find out how, by first taking a look at how these technologies work from the standpoint of AR/VR developer.

 How Does Virtual Grocery Shopping Work?